ankiit-ee/NLP/README.md

 # NLP
-This  repository consists basic NLP methods
+This  repository consists basic NLP methods to build a spam classifier.